auth0/docs/articles/extensions/authorization-extension.md

 ### An authentication results in a token that contains Groups but not Roles or Permissions

-If this happens, chances are you created roles & permissions for one application (client) but are authenticating with another.
+If this happens, chances are you created roles and permissions for one application (client) but are authenticating with another.
 For example, you created all your roles/permissions against Website A but create another website client in Auth0 (Website B) and use its `client_id` and `client_secret` in your application.
 This can also occur if you click the **Try** button in the Auth0 Dashboard on a Connection that contains one of your users.
 This will execute an authentication flow using the Auth0 _global application_, which is not the same as the application you configured in the extension.

+### My application/client is not shown in the dropdown when setting up the extension

+The supported client types for the Authorization extension are: **Native**, **Single Page Web Applications** and **Regular Web Applications**.
+Clients with no type assigned or non-interactive clients are not supported.